Share the article

 We need a common risk infrastructure for agents, AI and payments more broadly.

-• Enhanced Flexibility: Allowing AI agents to choose the best payment method for each situation without manual intervention.
+• Enhanced flexibility: Allowing AI agents to choose the best payment method for each situation without manual intervention.

-• Improved Efficiency: Reducing delays and extra costs by selecting the most appropriate rail.
+• Improved efficiency: Reducing delays and extra costs by selecting the most appropriate rail.

 Enter Joinsonar.com: Building the Common Payment Infrastructure